-This museum showcases antique farm machinery and tools, horse-drawn implements, and household articles.
-Most items were donated by families whose ancestors farmed and ranched this area.
+This museum showcases antique farm equipment, horse-drawn implements, and household articles.
+Most items were donated by families whose ancestors lived in this area.
+Call for weekday tours.
 Open 10 a.m.-4 p.m.
-Sat.
-For weekday tours: 830/249-6007. www.agmuseum.us.
+Sat. www.agmuseum.us

-The museum complex consists of a wooden replica of the mill, grindstones, farm implements and other pioneer artifacts; the Robinson Museum contains Anderson family memorabilia; and Robinson Hall is the site of themed activities and a gift shop.
-Tours are offered the fourth Sun. of the month from ...
+The museum complex consists of a wooden replica of the mill, grindstones, farm implements and other pioneer artifacts.
+The Robinson Museum contains Anderson family memorabilia, and Robinson Hall offers themed activities and a gift shop.
+Tours are offered the fourth Sunday of the month from 2-5 p...

-Hill Country scenes—captured in oils, handicrafts, hobbies and souvenirs—are available in several quaint shops and studios on and around Wimberley's "town square."
+Hill Country scenes are available in several quaint shops and studios on and around Wimberley's "town square."

 Tour historic sites and scenic streets of Austin and then, in the same vehicle, splash into Lake Austin for a leisurely cruise.
 Tours depart from the Austin Visitor Center.
+Check website or call for schedules and reservations.
 Admission charge.
-209 E. Sixth St. 512/477-5274. www.austinducks.com.
+209 E. Sixth St. www.austinducks.com

 Educational exhibits feature science, natural history, botany, more than 90 native Texas animals and a Dino Pit, where visitors can unearth replicas of fossils found in Texas.
 It also has wonderful hiking and nature trails.
 Open 9 a.m.-5 p.m.
 Mon.-Sat. and noon-5 p.m.
 Sun.
-301 Nature Center Drive...
+Free.
+301 Nature Cente...